 William 2 months

-Robert (given 70, actually 74 3/4) was the son of the original James and Mary Cargill.
+NB Ages in the 1841 census were supposed to be rounded down to the nearest multiple of 5 below (except for children) yet Hannah was detailed as "73", her son, Will, was really 44¾!!
+Robert (given 70, actually 74¾) was the son of the original James and Mary Cargill.
 Robert's wife Ann must have died but there is no record of her burial in Coddington.
 The other Robert (aged 30 was 30!) and his wife Hannah and their two children were renting their house from William Carboy, who was a carpenter.

 In the fourth household Elizabeth, who married William agricultural labourer in 1828, was probably left to look after her family while her husband worked elsewhere - or looked for work elsewhere.
 This was one of the worst periods in English history for agricultural workers, but times began to improve a few years later.
 This William (aged 32 in 1841) and his family do not appear in Coddington records again.
 He and his family no doubt settled elsewhere.

 William (aged 44¾ in 1841 but recorded as 40) got married some time in the next few years, because in March 1850 saw the baptism of James, the son of William and Sarah Cargill, and in September of the same year Robert, agricultural labourer, born in 1765, died at the age of 84.
 Two years before his death, his daughter Ann married William Pilgrim of Langford near Coddington, his occupation was given as "dressmaker".
 Whether the father had lived with the daughter after her marriage or on his own, it is not possible to say.

 In 1851 another census came.
 Exact ages were given and exact birthplaces.
 There were only two Cargill households: -

 1. William 55 Farmer (18 acres) Born Coddington

 2. Robert 39 Farm labourer Coddington